SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Construction and content

-When the variable is discrete and has a limited number of parents, we define a \textbf{conditional probability table} (CPT).
-Each entry of the table contains the probability for a particular value of the variable, conditional on the combination of values of the parent variables.
-If the variable has no parents, we just define a prior probability.
-The probabilities in the tables were filled in by the expert based on experience, as well as demographics in Belgium and the expert's local general practice.
-While we do not expect these probabilities to generalize to the global patient population as a whole, a realistic-looking distribution suffices for our use-case.
+\rebut{\textbf{1.
+Conditional probability table}\quad When the variable is discrete and has a limited number of parents, we ask the expert to define a conditional probability table (CPT).
 We provide these tables for the variables \textit{asthma}, \textit{smoking}, \textit{hay fever}, \textit{COPD}, \textit{season}, \textit{pneumonia}, \textit{common cold}, \textit{fever}, \textit{policy} and \textit{self-employed} in Figure \ref{fig:CPTs}.
+The probabilities in the tables were filled in based on the expert's own experience, as well as demographics in their local general practice and Belgium.
+While we do not expect these probabilities to generalize to the global patient population as a whole, an expert-informed distribution which contains realistic elements suffices for our use-case.}\\